Rainer Werner Fassbinder: Controversies

-Media scandals and controversies ensured that in Germany Fassbinder was permanently in the news, making calculatedly provocative remarks in interviews.
+Media scandals and controversies ensured that in Germany, Fassbinder was frequently in the news, making calculatedly provocative remarks in interviews.
 His work often received mixed reviews from the national critics, many of whom only began to take him seriously after the foreign press had hailed him as a major director.

 There were frequent exposés of his lifestyle in the press, and attacks on all sides from the groups his films offended.
 His television series Eight Hours Don't Make a Day was cut from eight to five episodes after pressure from conservatives.
 The playwright Franz Xaver Kroetz sued over Fassbinder's adaptation of his play Jail Bait, alleging that it was obscene.
 Lesbians and feminists accused Fassbinder of misogyny (in presenting women as complicit in their own oppression) in his 'Women's Pictures'.
 The Bitter Tears of Petra von Kant has been cited by some feminist and gay critics as both homophobic and sexist.

 Gay critics also criticized Fox and His Friends for not positively depicting homosexuality in bourgeois society, feeling Fassbinder had betrayed them.
 Conservatives attacked him for his association with the far-left.
 Marxists said he had sold out his political principles in his depictions of left-intellectual manipulations in Mother Küsters' Trip to Heaven and of a late-blooming terrorist in The Third Generation.
 Berlin Alexanderplatz was moved to a late-night television slot amid widespread complaints that it was unsuitable for children.
-The most heated criticism came for his play Trash, the City and Death, whose scheduled performance at the Theater am Turm in Frankfurt was cancelled early in 1975 amid charges of anti-semitism.
+The most heated criticism came for his play Trash, the City and Death, whose scheduled performance at the Theater am Turm in Frankfurt was cancelled early in 1975 amid accusations of antisemitism.
 In the turmoil, Fassbinder resigned from his directorship of that prestigious theater complex, complaining that the play had been misinterpreted.
 The play is about an unscrupulous and very greedy Jewish businessman in Frankfurt who ruthlessly uses German guilt over the Holocaust to make himself rich.
 Though published at the time, and quickly withdrawn, the play was not performed until five years after Fassbinder's death by Thieves Theatre in 1987 at ABC No Rio.